yacinebenchehida/Ithominii_convergence/Relate/README.md

 ## 3) Rational behind the RELATE analyses

-In this study, RELATE analyses were performed with four taxa, including an outgroup to define the ancestral allele for each bi-allelic SNP.
+In this study, the RELATE analyses were performed with four taxa, including an outgroup to define the ancestral allele for each bi-allelic SNP.
 These analyses, aimed at detecting evidence of introgression at the top GWAS SNPs, were conducted across various taxa combinations following the rationale of the ABBA-BABA test (Durand et al. 2011).
 The taxa comprised two morphologically distinct sister species (sp1 and sp2), a more distant species (sp3) sharing the wing phenotype of sp1, and an outgroup.
 Each analysis produced a marginal tree for every SNP that exceeded the significance threshold in the corresponding GWAS.